FlaviusAugustus/KahootApp/README.md

 - JWT authorization
 - resource and policy based authentication
 - UI written in Blazor
+- Project deployment with a seeded database via Docker

 ## TODO
 - use Signalr to implement real-time game functionality